peteroupc/peteroupc.github.io/randomfunc.md

         end
       else
         // Based on proof of Theorem 2 in Farach-Colton and Tsai.
-        // Decompose px/py into its binary expansion. pw = MakeRatio(px, py)
+        // Decompose px/py into its base-2 digits.
+        pw = MakeRatio(px, py)
         pt = MakeRatio(1, 2)
         while trials>0 and pw>0